Valentin-Morari/P4-WS21-MTCNN/README.md

 PATCH TESTING:

+How to test with the normal version:

   1. place the 0--Parade, 2--Demonstration and 13--Interview (or whatever image testing datasets you want) into the folder Test_Faces.
   2. place the patch(es) you want to test into the Test_Faces/to_test folder
   2. make sure there's an appropriate ground truth label file in the Test_Faces directory (loading images for testing is done using this file)
   3. python3.8 face_test.py
   4. test results will be placed in the Test_Faces/test_results folder, into a newly created folder based on the name of your patch(es)

+How to test with the user friendly version:

+  1. place images you want your patches to test on into the folder User_Friendly/Test/Images.
+  2. place the patch(es) you want to test into the User_Friendly/Test/to_test folder
+  3. python3.8 friendly_face_test.py
+  4. test results will be placed in the User_Friendly/Test/test_results folder, into a newly created folder based on the name of your patch(es)